8 minute read

 To find a specific chat that you may have had a long time ago, use the global search box at the top of Teams.
 Here you can search into the body of the chat and quickly find that all-important chat about "hamster feed".

-Chats, which have more than two participants, you can also name - and thus find faster.
+Chats that have more than two participants you can also name - and thus find faster.

 Tip number 11 - notify me when a colleague is available